chhoumann/Templater_Templates/readme.md

 The start symbol is prepended to the name you enter when running the script.
 For example, if you write "Meditations", and your start symbol is `{`, the file name will be `{ Meditations`.

 The folder key represents which folder your item will be created in.
-If it does not exist, it will be made.
+If it does not exist, it will be made. `folder` can be either a single string, like: `{folder: "folderName"}`, or an array of strings: `{folder: ["projects/one", "projects/two", "projects/three"]}`.

 Below is an example object representing one choice in the array.